Optimal execution and speculation with trade signals: The optimal investment and execution problem

-Finally, the trader's risk aversion is $\alpha=0.1$, see \eqref{eq:utility_fct}. \paragraph{Signal design.} The signal is given by the variable $\Delta_t Z$.
-A value of $\Delta_t Z=1$ signals an incoming limit order and a value of $\Delta_t Z=-1$ signals liquidity taking, i.e., an incoming market order or the cancellation of a limit order.
+\paragraph{Signal design.} The signal is given by the variable $Z_t$.
+A value of $Z_t=1$ signals an incoming limit order and a value of $Z_t=-1$ signals liquidity taking, i.e., an incoming market order or the cancellation of a limit order.
 With fixed probability $\hat{p}\in[0,1]$, the signal alerts the trader of an imminent order and so an external order has a $1-\hat{p}$ chance of taking the trader by surprise.

 Thus, the signal informs the trader about the sign of the imminent change in liquidity, but does not provide any information about the size of an order, i.e., the trader anticipates the direction, but not the magnitude of changes in liquidity.
-Particularly, in the case of a signal $\Delta_t Z=-1$ about liquidity taking, the trader does not know whether a buy market order, a sell market order, or the cancellation of a limit order will be posted.
+Particularly, in the case of a signal $Z_t=-1$ about liquidity taking, the trader does not know whether a buy market order, a sell market order, or the cancellation of a limit order will be posted.

 Note that definition \eqref{def:signal} allows for a huge variety of conceivable signals and the above specification is considered to simplify the implementation.